denyskh4991/Quiz_App/README.md

         // Function implementation
       }

+  <h4>Summary</h4>
-  In summary, this quiz app leverages modern web technologies to deliver an engaging and interactive quiz experience.
+  This quiz app leverages modern web technologies to deliver an engaging and interactive quiz experience.
 Its clean design, combined with robust functionality, makes it both user-friendly and visually appealing.